Last updated: July 5, 2022

-Facilities throughout the hostel include air-conditioning, onsite ATM, barbecue, laundry, food store, fast WiFi, TV room and tour desk.
+Facilities throughout the hostel include air-conditioning, an onsite ATM, barbecue, laundry, food store, fast WiFi, a TV room, and a tour desk.

 Established in 1914, the iconic Australian Heritage Hotel is one of the most prominent buildings in the historic precinct of The Rocks.

 The Australian Heritage Hotel is also a pub, but not just any pub.
 Staying there means you will get to enjoy a wide range of Australian craft beers as well as a great selection of gourmet pizzas.

 This unique hotel has double, queen and twin rooms available, as well as family suites, all located on the first floor, right above the pub.

 Facilities include traditional bathrooms with shared facilities, complimentary continental breakfast, a guest room with TV, video, and tea and coffee making facilities, free WiFi, and complimentary luggage storage.

 Conveniently located right next to Central Station in an eight-story heritage building, Wake Up!
 Sydney is a purpose-built hostel with more than 500 beds.